 Why can knowledge hoarding be detrimental to your organization?

 There are various reasons why employees may exercise information hoarding in an organization.
-It can be unintentional, but it has the potential to dent the organization’s profitability.
+It can be unintentional but potentially dent the organization’s profitability.
 Here is why knowledge hoarding can be detrimental to your organization:

 1. Lack of growth opportunities for employees

 There is a limited talent pool in any organization.
-Any company that does not put in place systems to avoid knowledge hoarding would end up getting the answers from the same set of people in the organization.
+Any company that does not put in place systems to avoid knowledge hoarding would get the answers from the same people in the organization.

 2. Taking longer to complete tasks

-With an increased knowledge hoarding in the organization, your employees would end up spending more time on tasks that would have otherwise taken them less time with adequate knowledge being shared.
+With an increased knowledge hoarding in the organization, your employees would spend more time on tasks that would have otherwise taken them less time with adequate knowledge being shared.